dwarbler/dwarbler/README.md

 </div>

-I am **Derek Warner**, a computational physics student at the University of Illinois Urbana-Champaign and incoming software engineer at Acorns.
-Software engineering is not only my job, but my passion, and I strive not to learn it but instead to master it.
+Hi!
+I'm **Derek Warner**, a computational physics student at the University of Illinois Urbana-Champaign and incoming software engineer at Acorns.
 I'm an avid Pythonista and Rustacean, utilizing both languages in a wide variety of projects in the fields of scientific computing, data science, web development and even finance and high frequency trading.

 When I'm not programming, I like to watch anime, read manga, play video games and learn foreign languages.
-Currently I am completely fluent in Italian, and I am in the process of studying Japanese!
+Currently I am completely fluent in Italian, and I am diving into Japanese!

 <div align="center">